-and consultation with the range State should be a priority; a menu of standardised recommendations should be produced; each review case should have an explicit end point; there should be greater transparency in determining whether recommendations have been met; where recommendations remain partially fulfilled, a mechanism should be put in place to allow feedback from the Scientific Committees on appropriate action; and a regular review should be carried out by the Scientific Committee to assess if any adjustments are required to enhance the process.

-- 6. The Advisory Working Group (AWG) met again from 27 April to 1 May 2015 at the National Conservation Training Centre (NCTC), Shepherdstown, West Virginia, United States.
-The Advisory Working Group extends its sincere gratitude to the United States Fish and Wildlife Service for graciously offering to host the meeting. - 7.
-The goal of the Shepherdstown meeting of the Advisory Working Group was to prepare an updated resolution with new supporting annexes for presentation to the Animals and Plants Committee, as well as review progress and provide recommendations on all aspects of the terms of reference for the evaluation of the Review of Significant Trade. - 8.
-To accomplish this goal in a timely fashion, the Advisory Working Group first reviewed the work undertaken to date and concentrated their efforts on the four key elements of the proposed revised Resolution, specifically 1) the criteria for the selection of species/country combinations to review, 2) the initial letter to range States soliciting information for the review, 3) the standardization of recommendations and 4) a streamlined and more transparent process from selection of species/countries through to recommendations. - 9.
+- 6. The Vilm meeting, inter alia, recommended that; the transparency of the review process should be improved and the review process should be shortened and streamlined, stricter criteria for species selection should be established, consultants should be appointed earlier and that they should provide preliminary categorisations, the initial letter from the Secretariat should be more informative and include a short questionnaire, communication and consultation with the range State should be a priority, a menu of standardised recommendations should be produced, each review case should have an explicit end point, there should be greater transparency in determining whether recommendations have been met, where recommendations remain partially fulfilled a mechanism should be put in place to allow feedback from the Scientific Committees on appropriate action, and a regular review should be carried out by the Scientific Committee to assess if any adjustments are required to enhance the process. - 7.
+The Advisory Working Group (AWG) met again from 27 April to 1 May 2015 at the National Conservation Training Centre (NCTC), Shepherdstown, West Virginia, United States.
+The Advisory Working Group extends its sincere gratitude to the United States Fish and Wildlife Service for graciously offering to host the meeting. - 8.
+The goal of the Shepherdstown, West Virginia meeting of the Advisory Working Group was to prepare an updated resolution with new supporting annexes for presentation to the Animals and Plants Committee as well as review progress and provide recommendations on all aspects of the terms of reference for the evaluation of the Review of Significant Trade. - 9.
+To accomplish this goal in a timely fashion, the Advisory Working Group first reviewed the work undertaken to date and concentrated their efforts on the four key elements of the proposed revised Resolution, specifically 1) the criteria for the selection of species/country combinations to review, 2) the initial letter to range States soliciting information for the review, 3) the standardization of recommendations and 4) a streamlined and more transparent process from selection of species/countries through to recommendations. - 10.
 The Advisory Working Group also reviewed its progress against the terms of reference for the evaluation of the Review of Significant Trade as contained in Decision 13.67 (Rev. CoP14).
-In doing so, the Advisory Working Group placed significant emphasis on the importance of capacity-building and provided some additional recommendations on this and other associated issues such as regional cooperation and the role of countrywide reviews. - 10.
-In undertaking its work, the Advisory Working Group was also mindful of the activities of the Animals Committee working group on captive breeding and ranched specimens (Decision 16.64).
-However, the mandate of the Working Group remained to consider and advise on the existing process: reviewing direct trade in specimens of Appendix II species from wild, ranched, unknown and blank (unreported) sources.
+In doing so, the Advisory Working Group placed significant emphasis on the importance of capacity building and provided some additional recommendations on this and other associated issues such as regional cooperation and the role of country-wide reviews.

-Regarding the criteria for the selection of species
+Regarding the criteria for the selection of species: